PolskaKrowa/SalmonEngine/CONTRIBUTING.md

 ## Questions

 Open an issue tagged `question` and ask away.
 Chess engine development has a steep learning curve and there are no dumb questions.

+Although there's no good moderation system in place for issue discussions, We do still advise all users to be respectful to eachother and not skip out on detail.
+If a user is confused or is reporting an issue, even if it's user error, the problem should still be resolved without conflict nor (whether expressed or otherwise) discrimination towards anyone.
+We support a growing community of keen users of this software, and strongly discourage negativity.
+People simply have different ways of understanding or taking in information.